YangyangFu/fsd-agents/README.md

 - [] add `goal_points` to standard default dataset
 - [] implement `resnet-d` variants to support interfuser -> add dependency on mmPretrain to reuse timm models
 - [] interfuser seems not work with batch=1
+- [] check where the pretrained model pth is downloaded
+- [] weights mismatch after conversion.